eternale88/js-ColorPicker/README.md

 ## Motivation

 To learn more about and grow my skills in frontend development and DOM manipulation, and data manilpulation.
-As well as provide a fun way to learn more about RGB colors.
+As well as provide a fun way to learn more about RGB colors for writing better CSS.

 ## Installation